Owakelz/Text-Analytics-Sentiment-Analysis-Movie-Recommendation/README.md

 # Text-Analytics-Sentiment-Analysis-Movie-Recommendation
-Group Project on deriving sentiment analysis from rotten tomatoes reviews and implementing a movie recommendation system
+Deriving sentiment analysis from rotten tomatoes reviews and implementing a movie recommendation system